j0shua-daniel/Why-BSD/README.md

 8. BSD has a longer and more interesting history.
 9. BSD folows and keeps the unix philosophy.
 10. BSD is more secure than any linux distro.
+11. BSD is more responsive and faster than linux.
+12. BSD is one whole community working togeather.
+Linux is many communities working together.
+13. Linux is just a kernel.
+BSD is an OS.